 - What problem it will solve (“Find the foods that will nourish your body and develop habits for managing your Celiac disease with ease.”); and

-- What it is/what they’ll get (weekly virtual counselling, monthly in-person visits, meal plans, etc.).
+- What it is/what they’ll get (weekly virtual counseling, monthly in-person visits, meal plans, etc.)